kivikakk/lottia-notes/content/posts/0001-hdl-toolchain-source.md

       (much!) slower.
     * Think you can fix some of this by using MSYS2 or Cygwin?
 Now you have two problems.

-<%# Is this a Comrak bug right here?
-Note the spacing for the list markers.
-The
-offset is wrong. %>

     There's more that I've decided was better left forgotten.